 tun0, as described here, you may want to run this command

-pihole -a -i all, which should get the behaviour you want by opening dnsmasq up to listen on all ports.
+pihole -a -i all, which should get the behavior you want by opening pihole-FTL up to listen on all ports.
 This is not recommended for cloud servers as they should not be listening on

 This setup assumes that your local network is in the range 192.168.2.0 (i.e. device addresses are in the range of 192.168.2.1 - 192.168.2.254).
 If this is not the case for you, you have to adjust the settings, accordingly, e.g.